WindTV: Colorado rancher sees future in wind power

 Self-described “conservative meat-and-potatoes” rancher sees need for clean energy

-WASHINGTON, DC, February 13, 2012–The old juxtaposed with the new.
+The old juxtaposed with the new.
 That’s what visitors get when they head to the Colorado Cattle Co. ranch in New Raymer, Colo., and Tom Carr wouldn’t have it any other way.

-Carr and his wife Darcy were once visitors to the ranch, and they liked it so much, they bought the business, which is both an operating ranch with cattle as well as a tourist destination.
+Carr and his wife Darcy were once visitors to the ranch, and they liked it so much, they bought the business, which is both an operating ranch with cattle and a tourist destination.
 Today, the land is also host to a wind farm.
 Their business is featured on the latest segment of WindTV, the American Wind Energy Association’s vehicle to highlight how wind works for America.

 “I’m not a granola eater,” says Tom Carr with characteristic Western straightforwardness.
 “As you can see by my waistline, I’m a meat-and-potatoes kind of guy, and conservative by nature.
 People, whether you’re a Republican, Democrat, Libertarian, Green Party—it doesn’t matter.
 I think that we all have a vested interest in our future, and the future of our children, and our children’s children.”